 The dark haired, tanned Tibetans clad in leather and yak fur, are friendly.
 The PLA, less so, staring on every corner, guns at the ready, some of them mincing in strange high heeled boots.
 They make a point of walking round in the opposite direction.
 In Lhasa we are accommodated in the Holiday Inn.
 Suffice it to say it is not like any other Holiday Inn I have ever encountered.
 The new English manager has just arrived.
 He’s tearing his hair out.

 Eventually, the group dispatch me to the Chinese hospital in a taxi, with guide Mr Ma to interpret.
 I’m sent to a toilet to give a sample.
 It’s an open sluice with huge plate glass windows.
 I have to deposit it in an open card tub and then follow Mr Ma twice round the hospital holding my collection out in front of me, until we finally reach the correct open window.
 The doctor, delivers the verdict via my interpreter: I have a bowel problem.
 They want to put me on a drip.
 Having inspected the facilities I decline the offer.
 The little brown packets of pills they dispense are, however, efficacious.

-A couple of days later I’m beginning to feel better, though I sleep most of the return journey on the back seat of the bus.’
+A couple of days later, I’m beginning to feel better, though I sleep most of the return journey on the back seat of the bus.’
 Thank you for sending me to hospital,’ I say to the group, touched by their caring attitude.’
-‘Well actually,’ they reply.
-‘You were getting so bad we were worried you might not make it.
+‘Well, actually,’ they reply.
+‘You were getting so bad, we were worried you might not make it.
 We heard that a German tourist died here last week of the same thing.
 They gave her a traditional sky burial.
 Laid out on the mountain for the vultures.
 And all the rest of the tour group were made to watch for insurance purposes.
 We didn’t want to do that’.

-On the return journey landslides have blocked the tracks.
-We have to walk for two days through paddy fields (lots of huge colourful butterflies) and across swaying suspension bridges.
-Our guide, Mr Ma, leads the way with his parasol umbrella, cheerfully telling us that we have to walk even further than anticipated as there was another slide last night.
-Lots of villagers dead.
+On the return journey, landslides have blocked the already fragile tracks.
+We have to walk for two days through paddy fields ( huge colourful butterflies) and across swaying suspension bridges.
+Our guide, Mr Ma, leads the way, holding his parasol umbrella aloft, cheerfully explaining that we have to walk even further than anticipated, as there was another slide last night.
+'Lots of villagers dead.'